erickbytes/lofipython/content/blog/installing-debian-9-stretch-linux-os-on-a-dell-inspiron-laptop-and-troubleshooting-wifi.rst

 **2) Install sudo.**

-**3) Give yourself sudo user permissions. **
+**3) Give yourself sudo user permission.**

 Optional: Replacing Network-Manager With Wicd
 ---------------------------------------------

 This Debian 9 package ships with Network-Manager.
 After logging in, I wasn't sure why wifi was not working, so I decided to remove Network-Manager and install Wicd.
 (This was before I realized what the error code displayed on boot-up meant.)
 Wicd is a Linux network managing alternative and it's built with Python, by the way.
 I followed `these instructions <https://help.ubuntu.com/community/WICD>`__ to execute the below commands.

 ::